-Indeed, in the field theoretical formalization of \pilesseft, wave functions are a result of a loop integration over all the possible momenta with a cutoff $\Lambda$~\cite{faddeev,Kong1,3bosons,Triton}.
-It can be analytically and numerically shown that the solution of the $A=3$ integral equations reveals a strong dependence on the cutoff, resulting in the addition of a one-parameter 3-body force counter-term, $H(\Lambda)$, already at leading order (LO) as expected from the Efimov effect~\cite{3bosons,Triton}, to assure renormalization group (RG) invariance.
-A recent surge in the study of realistic nuclei using \pilesseft has shown that an additional counter-term is needed to ensure RG invariance at next-to-leading order (NLO), when the Coulombic repulsion between protons is considered \cite{konig2}.
-In this work, we focus on the question whether the magnetic structure of $A=2$ and $A=3$ systems can be described successfully with such a simple theory, consistent with the differences between $A=2$ and $A=3$ systems, or should many-body counter term be introduced to assure RG invariance similar to those in the strong Hamiltonian.
-We make use of our recently developed renormalization group invariant method to calculate $A=3$ matrix elements within \pilesseft~\cite{Big_paper} to study \textbf{simultaneously} $A=2$ and $A=3$ $M_1$ properties beyond LO.
+In this work, we focus on the question of whether the magnetic structure of $A=2$ and $A=3$ systems can be described successfully with such a simple theory, consistent with the differences between $A=2$ and $A=3$ systems, or should many-body counter term be introduced to assure RG invariance similar to those in the strong Hamiltonian.
+We make use of our recently developed RG invariant method to calculate $A=3$ matrix elements within \pilesseft~\cite{Big_paper} to study \textbf{simultaneously} $A=2$ and $A=3$ $M_1$ properties beyond LO.
 We introduce a novel method for assessing the theoretical uncertainty due to this EFT truncation, utilizing the perturbative property of this approach.
 Moreover, we study different ways to implement the perturbative expansion of \pilesseft to NLO, roughly analogous to choosing different expansion points inside the convergence radius of a Taylor expansion.
-We find that one of these, named the Z-parameterization, shows improved convergence pattern over the other.
-Finally, we show that the statistical analysis of the $A<4$ $M_1$ observables leads to unexpected results, which might be connected, as numerically hinted, to the nature of the renormalization group flow of QCD to low-energies, through EFTs with higher breakdown scale, which are of interest in nuclear physics due to their relevance to the study of heavier nuclei.
+One of these, the Z-parameterization, shows an improved convergence pattern over the other.
+Lastly, we show that the statistical analysis of the $A<4$ $M_1$ observables leads to unexpected results, which are connected, as numerically argued, with the nature of the renormalization group flow of QCD to low-energies through EFTs with a larger breakdown scale, which are relevant for the study of heavier nuclei in nuclear physics.